robbyrenz/classical-mythology/prep-for-midterm/midterm-notes.md

 ### nature, appearance of Aphrodite.
 - depicted as a beautiful woman
 - Aphrodite punished those who neglected her worship or despised her power, as well as others in which she favoured and protected those who did homage to her and recognized her sway.
-- in *Illiad* 14.
+- in *Iliad* 14.
 197-221, *Hera* devises a plan to deceive Zeus.
 She was on the Archaeans' side, as Paris, a Trojan (I think), decided that Aprodite was the most beautiful goddess.
 She beautifies herself in the private chamber that her son *Hepaestus* built her, and tricked Aphrodite into giving her own embroidered breast band to her by saying she wanted to bring *Ocean* and *Tethys* to stop fighting and bring them closer together.
 With the help of *Sleep* or *Hypnos*, she tricked Zeus into a deep sleep (*Sleep* agreed to this because *Hera* promised to make Pasithee his wife, who he fancied) Because of this distraction, she was able to get the Greeks to regain the upper hand in the *Trojan War.*
 ### myth of Pygmalion
 - *Pygmalion* was a king of the island of Kypros (Cyprus) who fell in love with an ivory statue of the goddess Aphrodite.
 In answer to his prayers the statue was brought to life and afterwards became his wife.
 - Pygmalion saw these women [the Propoitides who had become prostitutes,] waste their lives in wretched shame, and critical of faults which nature had so deeply planted through their female hearts, he lived in preference, for many years unmarried.
 But while he was single, with consummate skill, he carved a statue out of snow-white ivory, and gave to it exquisite beauty, which no woman of the world has ever equalled: she was so beautiful, he fell in love with his creation.
 ### Aphrodite and Adonis
--
+- Adonis was the mortal lover of the goddess Aphrodite in Greek mythology
+- he was conceived after Aphrodite cursed his mother Myrrha to lust after her own father, King Cinyras of Cyprus.
+Myrrha had sex with her father in complete darkness for nine nights, but he discovered her identity and chased her with a sword.
+The gods transformed her into a myrrh tree and, in the form of a tree, she gave birth to Adonis.
+Aphrodite found the infant and gave him to be raised by Persephone, the queen of the Underworld.
+Adonis grew into an astonishingly handsome young man, causing Aphrodite and Persephone to feud over him, with Zeus eventually decreeing that Adonis would spend one third of the year in the Underworld with Persephone, one third of the year with Aphrodite, and the final third of the year with whomever he chose.
+Adonis chose to spend his final third of the year with Aphrodite.
+- Ovid depicts the psychic struggle Myrrha faces between her sexual desire for her father and the social shame she would face for acting thereon.
+Sleepless, and losing all hope, she attempted suicide; but was discovered by her nurse, in whom she confided.
+The nurse tried to make Myrrha suppress the infatuation, but later agreed to help Myrrha into her father's bed if she promised that she would not again try to kill herself.
+- One day, Adonis was gored by a wild boar during a hunting trip and died in Aphrodite's arms as she wept.
+His blood mingled with her tears and became the anemone flower.
+Aphrodite declared the Adonia festival commemorating his tragic death, which was celebrated by women every year in midsummer.
 ### Cybele and Attis
 ### Aphrodite & Anchises
 ### Eros as presented in Plato’s Symposium – Aristophanes’ version
 ### Cupid & Psyche

-## Poseidon & the Sea
+## **Poseidon & the Sea**
-### Pontus, Oceanus, Triton, Proteus, Nereus
+### *Pontus, Oceanus, Triton, Proteus, Nereus*
+-
 ### myths of the three important Nereids:
 - Thetis
+    - she was a sea nymph in Greek mythology, or according to some myths, one of the Nereids, the fifty daughters of the sea god Nereus and Doris.
+She was courted by both Zeus and Poseidon, but neither of them married her, out of fear of a prophecy that said Thetis' son would surpass his father in glory.
+Instead, she married Peleus, with whom she had a son, the mythical hero Achilles.
+    - When Hephaestus, the blacksmith god, was thrown from Olympus either by Hera or Zeus, it was Thetis along with Eurynome that helped him and placed him on the island of Lemnos.
+There, he worked for them as a blacksmith.
+    - When Thetis gave birth to her son, Achilles, she decided to make him immortal by dipping him in the sacred waters of the river Styx, one of the rivers that flowed through the Underworld.
+However, when she was dipping him, she did not realise that his heel by which she held him was not touched by the waters, thus leaving that spot vulnerable.
 - Galatea
+    -  is a name popularly applied to the statue carved of ivory by Pygmalion of Cyprus, which then came to life in Greek mythology
 - Amphitrite
+    - Amphitrite was the goddess-queen of the sea, wife of Poseidon, and eldest of the fifty Nereides.
+She was the female personification of the sea--the loud-moaning mother of fish, seals and dolphins.
+    - When Poseidon first sought Amphitrite's hand in marriage, she fled his advances, and hid herself away near Atlas in the Ocean stream at the far ends of the earth.
+The dolphin-god Delphin eventually tracked her down and persuaded her to return to wed the sea-king.
 ### appearance and character of Poseidon
 ### Scylla and Charybdis
+- SKYLLA (Scylla) was a sea-monster who haunted the rocks of a narrow strait opposite the whirlpool of Kharybdis (Charybdis).
+Ships who sailed too close to her rocks would lose six men to her ravenous, darting heads
+- Scylla was beloved by Poseidon, and that Amphitrite, from jealousy, metamorphosed her into a monster
+- KHARYBDIS (Charybdis) was a sea-monster whose gigantic whirlpool swirled in the straits of Messina opposite the cliffs of the monster Skylla (Scylla).
+She was probably the daimon of the tides with her thrice daily sucking and expulsion of waters--mentioned by Homer--imagined as the cause of the three high and low tides of the day.
+- she thrice every day swallowed down the waters of the sea, and thrice threw them up again: both were formidable to the ships which had to pass between them.
+Charybdis is described as a daughter of Poseidon and Gaea, and as a voracious woman,who stole oxen from Heracles, and was hurled by the thunderbolt of Zeus into the sea, where she retained her voracious nature.

 ## Zeus & Hera
 ### Zeus’ character and role as the lord of gods and men.